nobl9/govy/README.md

 library for C#.

-Special thanks to [go-playground/validator](https://github.com/go-playground/validator) for laying out foundations of Go validation libraries, many predefined rules have been ported from it.
+Special thanks to [go-playground/validator](https://github.com/go-playground/validator) for paving the way for Go validation libraries, many predefined rules have been ported from it.